 Can I make a monthly donation?

 Yes!
 A monthly donation is an excellent way to support the Washington Waldorf School.
 You may also make a monthly donation by using your credit card or you can have it rolled into your bill via FACTS.
 A $50 monthly donation adds up to a significant $600 yearly gift!

 When you make a gift to WWS, you can double or triple its impact by checking with your employer to see if they participate in a matching gift program.
 Many companies and foundations match the value of charitable gifts made by employees and their spouses, board members, and retirees.

 Who else is asked to give?

 Everyone in the Waldorf community!
-If you’d like to pass along more information about the Annual Fund to your parents, friends, or family we will send an e-mail for you to share.
+If you’d like to pass along more information about the ONE FUND to your parents, friends, or family we will send an e-mail for you to share.
 We hope you’ll share our request widely with your network.